Quantum Theory and The Symbolic Dynamics of Invariant Sets: Towards a Gravitational Theory of the Quantum: IST and Quantum Theory

-How are we to understand the physical implications of such a continuation into the continuum?
-The 19th Century problem of completing the set of rational numbers $\mathbb{Q}$ is a useful analogy here.
-Considered as points on the line, the real numbers coincide with the rational numbers on the rational points, but the irrationals `fill in the gaps' using the property of continuity (which the rationals do not have).
+In physics, we are accustomed to viewing closed algebraic structures as `good things' on which to base our physical theory.
+However, this may be a mistaken perspective.
+Certainly the Hilbert Space, as a closed vector space, has enormous computational advantages over the symbolic sequences of IST, however, as is well known, the Hilbert Space is paradoxical - it predicts half dead, half alive cats!

+There is an analogy here with the real numbers themselves.
 There is no doubt that the concept of real numbers is mathematically beautiful, and moreover they are a calculational convenience for physicists.
 (Who would want to do calculus on the rationals?)
 However, unfettered use of the real numbers in physics can lead to paradoxes: the Banach-Tarski theorem, which uses non-measurable subsets of the sphere, makes a mockery of physical conservation laws, for example.

-Whilst the continuation of the one dimensional real Hilbert Space states (\ref{hilbert2}) to the continuum can certainly lead to paradoxes of this type, these in some sense are the tip of the iceberg.
-When the continuation is applied to the complex Hilbert Space states (\ref{qubit0}) and (\ref{qubit}) the paradoxes are profound, as witnessed by the anguish of generations of physicists as they struggled to understand the `meaning' of state superposition, and find a satisfactory resolution of the measurement paradox.

-It is argued that this anguish has arisen from treating the closed Hilbert Space as fundamental.
-As discussed below, Hardy's axiomatic approach to quantum theory \cite{Hardy:2004} shows quite clearly that if we can find some way of dropping the notion that the Hilbert Space must transform under continuous transformations in a theory of quantum physics, then we recover classical probability theory and common sense can finally return.
-IST is a geometric way to do precisely this, i.e. by reinstating the state space gaps that the completion by the Hilbert Space `filled in'.

-Hence, it is proposed here that the complex Hilbert Space should merely be thought of as a computational convenience and not as a mathematical structure with any fundamental ontological significance in physics.
-Using the notion of probability, the Hilbert Space `fills in the gaps' in the IST symbolic state space allowing a non-contextual notion of state to be defined.
-Filling in the gaps in this way is certainly a calculational convenience - the invariant set $\mathcal{I}_D$ is algorithmically intractable as anyone who has tried to predict computationally the behaviour of Alice, Bob or any quantum experimentalist, will testify.

-Of course, it is tempting to treat the complex Hilbert Space as fundamental precisely because it is covariant and hence `mathematically simple'.
-However, the author believes that this notion has beguiled generations of quantum physicists.
-The reals are both mathematically simple, and mathematically treacherous.
-A penalty is paid for such covariant `simplicity': profound physical paradoxes, the measurement paradox being the most obvious of these.
-There are no such paradoxes in IST.
-Of course, being geometric, the notion of $\mathcal{I}_D$ is itself a covariant one (properties of $\mathcal{I}_D$ are independent of coordinates in state space).
-But in this case the covariance is a more subtle one than that associated with the linear Hilbert Space.
+Here we would argue that just as the real numbers shouldn't be taken too seriously in physical theory, neither should the Hilbert Space.